 If you have followed the steps above and the behavior of the debt collector continues, you can fill out a Debt Collection Complaint Form on our and submit it to us by .
 Please include a copy of the information sent in step two.

 We may be able to assist you with other complaints about collection agencies where the collector:

 - Published or is threatening to publish your inability to pay

 - Will not send details of the debt upon request

 - Will not disclose his/her identity

-- Has called your acquaintance and has asked for information other than your home address and phone number and you have not authorized the collector or creditor to do so.
+- Has called your family member, friend or acquaintance and has asked for information other than your home address, phone number or email address and you have not authorized the collector or creditor to do so.

 - Has called you before 7 am or after 9 pm Monday to Saturday, or before 1 pm or after 5pm on a Sunday, or on a statutory holiday